 In this post, we talk about how to increase your score when you’re stuck.
 It mainly targets important substantive issues to focus on in the final weeks prior to test day.
 For many students, hammering away on these issues can be a major key to breaking out of a score plateau.
 But, what about the procedural side?
 Typically, the procedural aspect of the LSAT comes into focus over the first few weeks of preparation.
 In the beginning, you devote most of your time to learning concepts, understanding questions, game types, passage construction, etc.

-In the first few weeks of our courses, we typically recommend that students work through practice questions in a primarily untimed fashion.
-This allows them to truly focus on what they see, the patterns at work, and the skills necessary to answer particular questions.
-In other words, the substantive side of the test.
-But as courses start to wind down and the Test Day draws nearer and nearer, students begin to transition to practice tests as the dominant focus of their preparation.
-At this point, with the timing component of the test firmly reintroduced, the importance of process becomes ever more critical.
+In the first few weeks of our courses, we recommend working through practice questions untimed.
+This allows you to focus on what you see, the patterns at work, and the skills necessary to answer particular questions.
+As courses wind down and the LSAT draws nearer, students transition to practice tests as the dominant focus of their preparation.
+After reincorporating timing, the importance of the process becomes even more critical.

 Eliminate Incorrect (Loser) Answers

 Don’t wait until your back is against the wall before you start eliminating the wrong answers!
 This should be an inherent part of your test-taking strategy, something you actively engage in at all stages.
 Often, answers are incorrect because of just one fundamental problem with their construction.
 Meanwhile, correct answers are correct because they are free of any problems.
 That one issue on an incorrect answer can be much easier to spot in many cases.
 In addition, simply angling for the best “sounding” answer on every question puts you at the mercy of the test makers and their creative skill in crafting attractive wrong answers.
 Actively engage with the negative side of answers.
 Look for the disqualifying factors that eliminate answers from contention.